tholzmann/tholzmann.github.io/README.md

-# poier.github.io
+# (Minimal) Personal Page

-Minimal personal page based on the default/Minima Jekyll theme.
+Based on the default/Minima Jekyll theme.
 To provide some links to papers and additional material.